mbeddr/mps-platform-docs/src/doc/docs/aspects/structure.md

 !!! question "When a concept extends another concept/implements some interfaces, which method is called when they are defined in more than one concepts/interfaces?"

     The used algorithm is a variant of [C3 linearization](https://www.wikiwand.com/en/C3_linearization)([source](https://github.com/JetBrains/MPS/blob/bbbfb6d8596638d27fc298a784bae09dc78e4d1e/core/aspects/behavior/behavior-api/source/jetbrains/mps/core/aspects/behaviour/AbstractC3StarAncestorResolutionOrder.java#L30)).
-When the concept doesn't implement the method itself, first the implemented interfaces are recursively considered in declaration order, then the extended concept.
-    You can try it yourself, for example for the concept {{ mps_url("@mps.ClassConcept") }}:
+When the concept doesn't implement the method itself.
+First, the implemented interfaces are recursively considered in declaration order, then the extended concept.
+You can try it yourself, for example, for the concept {{ mps_url("@mps.ClassConcept") }}:
     ```java
     BehaviorRegistryImpl r = (BehaviorRegistryImpl) ConceptRegistry.getInstance().getBehaviorRegistry();
     BHDescriptor d = r.getBHDescriptor(concept/ClassConcept/);
     #print r.getMRO().calcLinearization(_SAbstractConcept.wrap(concept/ClassConcept/));
     ```
-    If you want to call a specific `#!java type()` implementation, you have to just cast the node to the corresponding concept and then call the method e.g. `#!java myNode as MyITypeable.type()`
+    If you want to call a specific `#!java type()` implementation, you have just to cast the node to the corresponding concept and then call the method, e.g., `#!java myNode as MyITypeable.type()`

 !!! question "How can you get the short node ID from the node ID and vice versa?"